Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Factors Considered by Leon County Courts in Lowering or Reducing Bond

-• Alleged offender’s criminal history
+• Alleged offender’s criminal history;

-• Alleged offender’s employment history
+• Alleged offender’s employment history;

-• Alleged offender’s finances
+• Alleged offender’s finances;

-• Alleged offender’s ties to the community
+• Alleged offender’s ties to the community;

-• Likelihood alleged offender will commit another crime if bonded
+• Likelihood alleged offender will commit another crime if bonded;

-• Nature of the alleged offense
+• Nature of the alleged offense; and

-• Whether alleged offender’s family and relatives reside in community
+• Whether alleged offender’s family and relatives reside in community.

 Back to top